Polluxs/FlowControl/README.md

 I love .NET to make things "quick and dirty" which is maybe ironic as .NET is typically known as a rather "enterprise" heavy language.
 Anyway from that perspective I love .NET to do things quick.
 Hence I am making a fun package for myself to build things "faster".
 This is what I am just "collecting" here.
 Feel free to take a look!

+Also having fun with AI building this, so it might not be up to standards.
+I want to get an idea first of what I want and build it "quick" - planning to only fix things as I go.
+It's more for personal "get it done quick" than to share.

 ---

 ## 1-shot Concurrency